andreasnauta/test-nest-7.0.0-alpha/README.md

 # Introduction
 This repository is for testing the mapping of abstract classes to Elasticsearch.
 I don't understand NEST or Elastic fully (which is probably obvious), but I hope it helps.
-There is no Assertions, as I don't know how to search well enough in NEST (see Problems), but choose to create the project as Class Libraries with Unit-Test in case someone want's to add the search or I learn it myself at some point.
+There is no Assertions, as I don't know how to search well enough in NEST (see Problems), but choose to create the project as Class Libraries with Unit-Test in case someone wants to add the search or I learn it myself at some point.

 # Usage
 Insert the relevant connection information in Operations class in the following projects: